UPS Healthcare speeds an NGO's healing COVID-19 supplies to South Africans

 Organizations that don't ship routinely may not be aware of complicated regulations or tax-and-revenue issues at customs.
 These can prevent even well-meant humanitarian aid from coming into a nation.

 "When that happens," Larson says, "delays and storage fees can really mount up ... and put time-sensitive shipments at risk."

-We are clearly able and ready to deliver super-cold, time-sensitive COVID-19 vaccines to low- and middle-income countries anywhere in the world.
+Clearly, we're able and ready to deliver super-cold, time-sensitive COVID-19 vaccines to low- and middle-income countries anywhere in the world.

 The global scale of UPS, which operates in 220 countries and territories, means that infrastructure and local expertise are always close at hand.
 The global know-how applies to all kinds of humanitarian missions.
-UPS Healthcare leverages expertise to handle HIV and malaria medicines for nations in Africa, plus reproductive health supplies and other medical and relief shipments.
+UPS Healthcare leverages expertise to handle HIV and malaria drugs for nations in Africa, plus reproductive health supplies and other medical and relief shipments.

 "The need for this work just grows and grows," Larson says, "and so does our responsibility."